20 Hockey Scholarships and Grants Most Families Don't Know About

 1. USA Hockey Foundation Grants

 The charitable arm of USA Hockey administers multiple named scholarship funds for youth players.
-Grants are paid directly to the player's USA Hockey-affiliated association on their behalf.
+Grants are paid directly to the player's USA Hockey-affiliated association.

 - Amount: Varies by fund (typically $200-$1,000)

-- Eligibility: Must be a USA Hockey registered player.
-Some funds target specific demographics (see the Wisconsin and Hockey Hispana funds below).
+- Eligibility: USA Hockey registered players.
+Some funds target specific demographics (see Wisconsin and Hockey Hispana funds below).

 - Deadline: June 1 annually for most funds